 Old Nogales Highway runs adjacent to the railroad alignment and provides north-south connectivity south of Nogales Highway.
 Old Nogales Highway provides one-lane in each direction with a posted speed limit of 45-mph within Pima County.
-According to Pima County MapGuide, the right-of-way ranges from approximately 70-feet to 110-feet, depending on location.
 Old Nogales Highway is classified by Pima County as an Urban Collector.
 2012 Existing Average Daily Trips north of Whitehouse Canyon Road are 6,000 ADT.

-Esparanza Boulevard is an east-west four-lane arterial roadway with a raised median.
-Esparanza Boulevard begins approximately 1.7 miles west of I-19 at Camino Holgado Road and terminates just east of I-19 at Abrego Drive.
-Esparanza Boulevard provides direct access to I-19 and includes an approximate right-of-way of 150-feet, according to Pima County MapGuide.
+Esperanza Boulevard is an east-west four-lane arterial roadway with a raised median.
+Esperanza Boulevard begins approximately 1.7 miles west of I-19 at Camino Holgado Road and terminates just east of I-19 at Abrego Drive.
+Esperanza Boulevard provides direct access to I-19.
 The current posted speed limit varies from 30-35-mph.
 2012 Existing Average Daily Trips are as follows:

-I-19 NB On-Ramp: 2,200 ADT I-19 NB Off-Ramp: 1,600 ADT I-19 SB On-Ramp: 1,500 ADT I-19 SB Off-Ramp: 2,400 ADT
+I~19 NB On~Ramp: 2,200 ADT

+I~19 NB Off~Ramp: 1,600 ADT

+I-19 SB On-Ramp: 1,500 ADT

+I~19 SB Off~Ramp: 2,400 ADT

+West of I~19: 11,000 ADT

+East of I~19: 5,000 ADT

 La Canada Drive is a north-south four-lane arterial roadway with a raised median.
 La Canada Drive begins in Sahuarita north of Helmet Peak Road as Rancho Resort Boulevard and continues south of Continental Road terminating at Mission Twin Buttes Road in Green Valley.
-The posted speed limit is 35-mph within the vicinity of the site and the approximate right-of-way is 150-feet according to Pima County MapGuide.
+The posted speed limit is 35-mph within the vicinity of the site.
 2012 Existing Average Daily Trips between Esperanza Blvd. to Continental Road is 7,000 ADT.

 Abrego Drive is a north-south two-lane roadway with a raised median in some segments.
 Abrego Drive begins to the north in Sahuarita at Duval Mine Road and continues south, terminating approximately 2.6 miles south of Continental Road.
 The posted speed limit is 35-mph within the vicinity of the proposed site.
-The approximate right-of-way for this roadway is 90-feet according to Pima County MapGuide.
 2012 Average Daily trips are as follows: